KVSDURGASURESH/VULCAN/README.md

   > [ kubectl ](https://kubernetes.io/docs/tasks/tools/install-kubectl/) | >= v1.2 <br />
   > [ minikube ](https://minikube.sigs.k8s.io/docs/start/)

-`NOTE : Make sure to install all the above dependecies as per your Operating System & desired bit processor before running any of the subprojects , any specific pre-requisites (if any)  are mentioned in detail on each of the subproject's  README` <br />
+`NOTE : Make sure to install all the above dependencies as per the Operating System & desired bit processor before running any of the subprojects , any other specific pre-requisites (if any) are detailed on each of the subproject's README` <br />

 `HOW TO RUN THE SUB PROJECTS :`